 (1) 'Electrons from NADH enter the electron transport chain in complex I, ..
 A distinct protein complex (complex II), which consists of four polypeptides, receives electrons from the citric acid cycle intermediate, succinate (Figure 10.9).
-These electrons are transferred to $FADH_2$, rather than to NADH, and then to coenzyme Q.' Note the suggestive comparison of $FADH_2$ and NADH.
+These electrons are transferred to FADH2, rather than to NADH, and then to coenzyme Q.'

 (2) 'In contrast to the transfer of electrons from NADH to coenzyme Q at complex I, the transfer of electrons from FADH2 to coenzyme Q is not associated with a significant decrease in free energy and, therefore, is not coupled to ATP synthesis.'
-Note that CI catalyzes electron transfer from NADH to coenzyme Q. In contrast, electron transfer from FADH2 to coenzyme Q is downstream of succinate oxidation by CII.
-Thus instead of the Gibbs force ('decrease in free energy') in FADH2 \rightarrow Q, the total Gibbs force (Gnaiger 2020) in S \rightarrow FADH2 \rightarrow Q must be accounted for.
-(In parentheses: Redox-driven proton translocation must be distinguished from phosphorylation of ADP driven by the protonmotive force).
+Note that CI is in the path of electron transfer from NADH to coenzyme Q. In contrast, electron transfer from FADH2 to coenzyme Q is downstream of succinate oxidation by CII.
+Thus instead of the Gibbs force ('decrease in free energy') in FADH2 \rightarrow Q potentially driving the coupled process of proton translocation through CII, the total Gibbs force (Gnaiger 2020) in S \rightarrow FADH2 \rightarrow Q must be accounted for.
+(In parentheses: None of these steps are directly coupled to ATP synthesis.
+Redox-driven proton translocation must be distinguished from phosphorylation of ADP driven by the protonmotive force).